Emanuel Levenson

 As a pianist, Levenson made one recording, which was only released as a long-playing record album.
-Survey of the Art Song (EMS 501), recorded circa 1950 on EMS Recordings, Jack Skurnick's record label, included recordings of nine art songs by Edvard Grieg and eight by Charles Griffes, performed by Levenson in accompaniment with tenor Norman Myrvik.
+Survey of the Art Song (EMS 501), recorded circa 1950 on EMS Recordings, Jack Skurnick's record label, included recordings of nine art song by Edvard Grieg and eight by Charles Griffes, performed by Levenson in accompaniment with tenor Norman Myrvik.

 Levenson first married Elizabeth Myers during World War II, and had one son, Michael R. Levenson.
 Then he married Theodora ("Teddy") and had two children, who took their step-father's name, Jeffrum Neiblum and Eve Neiblum.
 Several years following Skurnick's death in 1952, Levenson married his widow, painter Fay Kleinman.
 Together, Levenson and Kleinman founded the Becket Arts Center in Becket in 1971.
 In the mid-1980s, Levenson and Kleinman moved to Ypsilanti, Michigan, where he lived until his death in 1998, at the age of 81, and where she resided until her death on February 21, 2012.